 In an effort to get us closer to a balanced budget, I introduced the Truth in Spending Act.
 In short, this legislation would create an expedited path of consideration for measures to cut spending that has exceeded its original cost projections.
 For more information on this measure, please see more at the bottom of this page.

 Reforming our Broken Budget Process

 For too long, budget gimmicks and loopholes have given way to overspending, thereby piling more debt on the American people.
-I have cosponsored and voted for numerous bills that would eliminate these gimmicks and inject some much needed transparency and common sense into our budget process, including:
+I have cosponsored and voted for numerous bills that would eliminate these gimmicks and inject some much-needed transparency and common sense into our budget process, including:

 Since 1970, direct spending—which refers to spending determined by eligibility instead of the appropriations process and includes programs such as Medicare, Medicaid, and Social Security—has grown from 31% of annual federal expenditures to 63% today.
 Some economists project that by 2047, the federal government will be spending 21% of its annual expenditures on paying down the interest on public debt, about 61% on direct spending, and 18% on discretionary spending, including defense spending.